-In between the two final periods where Sumer was dominated by the south, was the Akkadian Empire which was centred in the northern region.
+In between the two final periods (where Sumer continued to be dominated by the south), was the Akkadian Empire which was centred in the northern region.

 The final period for a powerful Southern Sumer is called 'the third Dynasty of Ur (Ur III)' lasting little more than a hundred years 2112 BC – c.
 2004 BC.
 After that Southern Sumer’s wealth, population and power collapsed and it increasingly began to return to desert.

 For millennia, Mesopotamia and the surrounding regions had been dominated by the great

 During the dark age and the early recovery, there was one region that managed to keep the flickering candle of Sumerian civilisation alive.

 It was in the north, the ‘Uri region’, where the Tigris and the Euphrates emerge from mountainous gorges to first run on the alluvial plain.
 In many places there, the great rivers run above the level of the plain.
 It can still flood, but at different times to the south.

 While it was/is not immune to the problem of drought and salinity, it is far more resistant than the then heavily irrigated South and it is more resistant to drought than the rain fed lands agricultural lands in the north.